 Preparing natural concoctions yourself should be frowned upon.
 This is because any natural remedy has very specific preparation requirements and improper practices can open up a pathway of toxicity and potential harm.
 Many guava bark remedies are readily available on the internet and in natural health stores.
 This begs the question, what to do with bark from guava?

 Anecdotal evidence and modern health practitioners claim it is useful in the treatment of certain ulcers and diarrhea.
 It may also be helpful in alleviating sore throat, stomach issues, vertigo, and even to regulate menstrual periods.
 These claims have not been vetted by the FDA, so caution is advised.

 Guava Tree Bark Uses

-The bark is harvested, dried and crushed for use in medicines.
+The bark is harvested, dried, and crushed for use in medicines.
 It is then decocted or infused as a tea.
-Modern medicines are encapsulated for easier dosing, or it can be found in powders, liquids or tablets.
+Modern medicines are encapsulated for easier dosing, or it can be found in powders, liquids, and tablets.
 Excessive dosing can cause extreme purging and be fatal in some cases.
 Ingestion of the decoction should only be done under a physician or herbal professional’s guidance.
 It is best to use professionally derived supplements for maximum safety.

 Guava tree bark is an effective astringent, helping with acne and other skin conditions.
 All parts of the plant contain oxalic acid, which can cause a stinging sensation and should be used in moderation topically.
 Direct ingestion can promote swelling of the tongue and mucous membranes, especially in sensitive individuals.
 Again, caution should be taken when using the plant internally.